poziryna84/ML_algorithms_from_scratch/README.md

 Step by step implementation of goodness-of-fit tests to see if sample data fits a hypothesized distribution, and tests for independence between two categorical variables.

+Decision_tree_classification.py: the implementation of Decision tree for classification problem with the main focus on the feature selection step with the main purpose of understanding of the consept of Gini Information Gain.
+The data used is created at the beginning of the script.